Here is a glossary of culinary terms starting with the letter F

 A farce is a finely ground mixture of meat, fish, or vegetables used as a filling or base for various dishes.
 It is often seasoned with herbs, spices, and other flavourings to enhance its taste.
 Farce can be used to stuff meats like poultry or fish or be shaped into balls or patties.
 It adds richness, moisture, and flavour to a dish, making it more delicious and satisfying.
 Farce is a versatile ingredient commonly used in classic French cuisine, especially in dishes like pâté, terrine, and sausage.

 Fattoush (or Fattush or Fatush or Fattoosh or Fattouche)

-Crisp, refreshing, mildly anise-flavoured bulb vegetable.
-Seeds and leaves are both used as a spice.
-Has a sweet-hot flavour, a wide variety of uses.
-Popular for seasoning pork roasts and fish dishes.
+Fennel is a crisp, refreshing, mildly anise-flavoured bulb vegetable.
+Seeds and leaves are both used as spices.
+It has a sweet-hot flavour, a wide variety of uses.
+Famous for seasoning pork roasts and fish dishes.

 Fillet (or Filet)

 Filet is the alternative French spelling of fillet.
 Fillet is both a noun and a verb.